Beate Walter-Rosenheimer: Political career

 On 16 January 2012 Walter-Rosenheimer moved up to the Bundestag.

-In parliament, she has served on the Committee on Education, Research and Technology Assessment (2013–2021); the Committee on Family, Senior Citizens, Women and Youth (2013–2021); the Committee on Human Rights and Humanitarian Aid (since 2021); and the Committee on Petitions (since 2021).
+In parliament, Walter-Rosenheimer served on the Committee on Education, Research and Technology Assessment (2013–2021); the Committee on Family, Senior Citizens, Women and Youth (2013–2021); the Committee on Human Rights and Humanitarian Aid (2021–2025); and the Committee on Petitions (2021–2025).
 She was also a member of the Enquete Commission on Vocational Training.
 From 2013 until 2021, she was her parliamentary group’s spokesperson for youth policy, education and training.

+In February 2024, Walter-Rosenheimer announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.

 Personal life

 Walter-Rosenheimer has five children.
 She lives in Munich.